-Ultraviolet B Phototherapy (UVB) treatment (which may be administered by broadband lightbox, narrowband lightbox, or narrowband laser) may be considered medically necessary for the following conditions:
+Ultraviolet B Phototherapy (UVB) treatment (administered by broadband lightbox, narrowband lightbox, or narrowband laser) may be considered medically necessary for the following conditions:

-- Mild-to-moderate psoriasis that is unresponsive to conservative treatment - Moderate-to-severe psoriasis - Severe refractory atopic dermatitis that is unresponsive to other forms of conservative therapy (eg, topical corticosteroids and coal/tar preparations) - Severe refractory pruritis that is unresponsive to other forms of conservative therapy (eg, topical corticosteroids and coal/tar preparations) - Cutaneous T-cell lymphoma (e.g. Mycosis Fungoides and Sezary Syndrome) - Vitiligo that is unresponsive to other forms of conservative therapy (eg, topical corticosteroids) or when >10% body surface area is involved - Morphea (localized scleroderma) that is unresponsive to conservative treatment - Localized pityriasis lichenoides chronica that is unresponsive to other forms of therapy (e.g. topical corticosteroids), or when widespread (for example, when >10% body surface is involved)
+- Mild-to-moderate psoriasis that is unresponsive to conservative treatment; - Moderate-to-severe psoriasis; - Severe refractory atopic dermatitis that is unresponsive to conservative therapy; - Severe refractory pruritis that is unresponsive to conservative therapy; - Cutaneous T-cell lymphoma (e.g. Mycosis Fungoides and Sezary Syndrome); - Vitiligo that is unresponsive to conservative therapy or when >10% body surface area is involved; - Morphea (localized scleroderma) that is unresponsive to conservative treatment; - Pityriasis lichenoides chronica that is unresponsive to conservative therapy or when widespread (i.e. when >10% body surface is involved); - Lichen planus that is unresponsive to conservative therapy